Doctors In Prahran

 I need a Specialist/Allied Health

-To see any of our Allied Health professionals or specialists you will need to book an appointment.
+If you need to see a specialist or Allied Health professional you will need to book an appointment.
 Many of these services will require a referral from your GP.
-Click here to view our Specialists and Allied health team:

 Our Services

-All our general practitioners are skilled in the diagnosis and treatment of common medical conditions.
-Many specialise in areas of specific health matters.
+The doctors at High Street Medical Clinic can manage all aspects of your health concerns and needs, and are skilled in the diagnosis and treatment of common medical conditions.
+Many doctors specialise in areas of specific health matters.

 GP Clinic